 The American Swedish Institute is a vibrant arts & cultural center and museum.
 The historic Turnblad Mansion first became home to the organization in 1929.
-The new Nelson Cultural Center addition opened in June 2012 and added a welcoming reception area, café, gallery, event center, studio craft classroom, terrace, courtyard, and new Museum Shop space.
+The Nelson Cultural Center addition opened in June 2012 and added a welcoming reception area, café, gallery, event center, studio arts classroom, terrace, courtyard, and expanded Museum Shop.

 In 1908, the Turnblads—a Swedish immigrant family—completed the construction of their castle-like mansion on Minneapolis’ Park Avenue.
 Just twenty-one years later, they gave it all away to the community, founding the organization that would become the American Swedish Institute.

-Visitors can tour the Turnblad Mansion, enjoy exhibitions in the Mansion and Osher Gallery, experience contemporary Swedish and Nordic culture alongside Minneapolis history, find unique Nordic designed products in the Museum Shop, dine at FIKA, and share stories and experiences.
+Visitors can tour the Turnblad Mansion, enjoy exhibitions in the Mansion and Osher Gallery, experience contemporary Swedish and Nordic culture alongside Minneapolis history, find unique Nordic designed products in the Museum Shop, enjoy new Nordic cuisine at ASI's award-winning cafe, FIKA, and share stories and experiences.

 Today at ASI

 |Shop||10 a.m.–5 p.m.|

 Discover the incredible psaligraphy of Danish-Norwegian artist Karen Bit Vejle.

 With delicate cuts, Minneapolis artist Sonja Peterson builds networks of negative space into large-scale, intricate...

 What can we gain and what can we build without understanding context?
 ASI’s Benson Gallery transforms into a poetic...